1f1n/Dragon/README.md

 <p>
 1. Select your .txt file or enter your own directory.<br>
 2. Enter the amount of threads you'd like to use.<br>
+3. Select whether you'd like to use proxies or not.<br>
-3. Enter whether you'd like to skip certain wallets.<br>
+4. Enter whether you'd like to skip certain wallets.<br>
-4. Receive your wallet data.
+5. Receive your wallet data.
 </p>

 <h1 align="left">